Bindom History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Bindom research.
-Another 203 words (14 lines of text) covering the years 1580, 1727, 1664, 1670, 1690 and 1765 are included under the topic Early Bindom History in all our PDF Extended History products and printed products wherever possible.
+Another 102 words (7 lines of text) covering the years 1580, 1727, 1664, 1670, 1690, 1765, 1690 and 1765 are included under the topic Early Bindom History in all our PDF Extended History products and printed products wherever possible.

 Bindom Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Bindom are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Bindom include: Bindon, Byndon and others.

 Early Notables of the Bindom family (pre 1700)

 Distinguished members of the family include Henry Bindon (d.
 1664), grandson of the aforementioned David Bindon was Mayor of Limerick; and his grandson acquired the property of Clooney, County Clare in 1670 which was held by the...

 Another 37 words (3 lines of text) are included under the topic Early Bindom Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bindom family to Ireland

 Some of the Bindom family moved to Ireland, but this topic is not covered in this excerpt.

-Another 67 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 122 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.